DrkWithT/ExpliceLang/docs/vm.md

  - **JUMP** offset-id
  - **JUMP_IF** offset-id
  - **JUMP_NOT_IF** offset-id
- - **ENTER**
-    - Places a NULL placeholder on the stack similar to an EBP marker on x86.
  - **RET** result-location / result-id
-    - Removes the stack frame's items on the stack until a placeholder NULL is reached (like the base pointer in ASM).
-Then replaces NULL with the result.
+    - Removes the stack frame's items on the stack until the temporary callee ref., and it then replaces it with the result.
+Then sets IP to the return address from the call frame.
  - **CALL** func-id, args-n
+    - Places function ref. on the stack and creates a call frame with the return address (location in caller) and an arg-list of all pushed param. values.
  - **CALL_NATIVE** unit-id, func-id, args-n

 #### Error Codes